danpersa/tech.zalando.com/authors/jan-gorman.rst

 .. tags:
 .. link:
 .. description:
-.. author_title: iOS Developer
+.. author_title: Delivery Lead iOS and Android
 .. type: text

 I joined Zalando in the beginning of 2010 as a backend developer.
 I moved around various teams over the years before being offered the option to work on my true passion: developing iOS software full-time.
-Everyone should try writing some Objective-C (and Swift) at least once!